Avant-garde music: Distinctions

 Although some modernist music is also avant-garde, a distinction can be made between the two categories.
 According to scholar Larry Sitsky, because the purpose of avant-garde music is necessarily political, social, and cultural critique, so that it challenges social and artistic values by provoking or goading audiences, composers such as Igor Stravinsky, Richard Strauss, Arnold Schoenberg, Anton Webern, George Antheil, and Claude Debussy may reasonably be considered to have been avant-gardists in their early works (which were understood as provocative, whether or not the composers intended them that way), but Sitsky does not consider the label appropriate for their later music.
 For example, modernists of the post–World War II period, such as Milton Babbitt, Luciano Berio, Elliott Carter, György Ligeti, and Witold Lutosławski, never conceived their music for the purpose of goading an audience and cannot, therefore, be classified as avant-garde.
 Composers such as John Cage and Harry Partch, on the contrary, remained avant-gardists throughout their creative careers.

 A prominent feature of avant-garde music is to break through various rules and regulations of traditional culture, in order to transcend established creative principles and appreciation habits.
 Avant-garde music pursues novelty in musical form and style, insisting that art is above everything else; thus, it creates a transcendental and mysterious sound world.
 Hint, metaphor, symbol, association, imagery, synesthesia and perception are widely used in avant-garde music techniques to excavate the mystery of human heart and the flow of consciousness, so that many seemingly unrelated but essentially very important events interweave into multi-level structures and forms.

 Popular music

 Popular music, by definition, is designed for mass appeal.
 The 1960s saw a wave of avant-garde experimentation in jazz, represented by artists such as Ornette Coleman, Sun Ra, Albert Ayler, Archie Shepp, John Coltrane and Miles Davis.
-In the rock music of the 1970s, the "art" descriptor was generally understood to mean "aggressively avant-garde" or "pretentiously progressive."
+In the rock music of the 1970s, the "art" descriptor was generally understood to mean "aggressively avant-garde" or "pretentiously progressive".
 Post-punk artists from the late 1970s rejected traditional rock sensibilities in favor of an avant-garde aesthetic.
-In 1988, the writer Greg Tate described hip hop music as "the only avant-garde around, still delivering the shock of the new."
-The Beatles song Revolution 9 is one of the most popular examples of avant-garde music inspired pieces in popular music records.
-The song is the penultimate track to their 1968 album The Beatles (also known as The White Album).
+In 1988, the writer Greg Tate described hip-hop as "the only avant-garde around, still delivering the shock of the new".
+The Beatles song "Revolution 9" is one of the most popular examples of avant-garde inspired pieces in popular music.
+It is the penultimate track to their 1968 album The Beatles (also known as The White Album).